-This example procedure performs the first synchronization of the Red Hat Enterprise Linux 8 repository from content ISO images.
+This example shows how to perform the first synchronization of the Red Hat Enterprise Linux 7 repository from content ISOs.

-- Log in to the Red Hat Customer Portal at https://access.redhat.com/.
+- In your browser, navigate to Red Hat Customer Portal and log in.

-- Click the link for the product name, such as RHEL 8 (x86_64), to reveal links to download ISO images.
+- Click the link for the product name to reveal the ISO files.

-On Satellite Server, create a directory to act as a temporary store for all of the required Satellite content ISO images.
+In a terminal connected to Satellite Server, create a directory to act as a temporary store for all of the required Satellite Content ISOs.
 This example uses